uhi22/pyPLC/readme.md

 * Checkpoint710: The CurrentDemandRequest/CurrentDemandResponse are repeated during the charging.
 * Checkpoint800: When the end of charging is decided (battery full or user wish), the car sends PowerDelivery(Stop)Request.
 * Checkpoint805: The charger confirms with PowerDeliveryResponse.
+* Checkpoint806: The car receives the PowerDeliveryResponse.
+* Checkpoint810: The car changes the CP line from StateC to StateB. (according to Figure 107)
 * Checkpoint850: The car sends WeldingDetectionRequest.
 * Checkpoint855: The charger confirms with WeldingDetectionResponse.
 * Checkpoint900: The car sends SessionStopRequest.